 Wouldn’t it be nice if industries didn’t have to worry about OSHA, DOT or EPA rules, regulations or laws?
 Just think about it: less paperwork, fewer programs to administer, fewer bureaucrats meddling in a corporation’s business operations.
 In a perfect world of oilfield safety where mistakes never happened, this might be a great idea.

 But obviously there’s a downfall to the laissez-faire approach: fewer employees would be going home safe at the end of the day.
 Because the truth is, mistakes do happen, and it is actually in the company’s best interests to implement rigid oilfield safety regulations.
 These not only protect the employees – the company’s largest asset – but policies and protocols also reduce a company’s liability in the case of an accident.

 So, what about a compromise?
 What if a company or industry could just be exempted from some of the rules?
-According to Larry Holdge, Valiant’s Director of HSE & Quality, “If we start down this path, then we must ask ourselves the question, which regulations do I think could be relaxed with no increased risk to employees?
+According to Larry Holdge of Valiant, “If we start down this path, then we must ask ourselves the question, which regulations do I think could be relaxed with no increased risk to employees?
 I don’t know about you, but I don’t want to be the one to make that decision.”